National Coalition for Mental Health Recovery

 The New York University Child Study Center is dedicated to increasing awareness of mental health problems in children and adolescents and improving research to advance prevention, identification, and treatment of these problems.
 The centers Web site offers a variety of articles and information on mental health problems in children and teens, including ways to identify these problems and treatment options.

 The Centre for Addiction and Mental Health (CAMH) is Canada's leading addiction and mental health teaching hospital.
 CAMH succeeds in transforming the lives of people affected by addiction and mental illness, by applying the latest in scientific advances, through integrated and compassionate clinical practice, health promotion, education and research.

-Begun in 1993 by a mental health consumer, Movie Monday is a Canadian based weekly film series offered in the auditorium of a psychiatric hospital.
-The series is designed for people with mental illnesses, their families, and the general public.
-It features a mix of films to educate people and break down the stigma of mental illness, addiction, and other subjects.
+Begun in 1993 by a mental health consumer, Movie Monday is a weekly film series offered in the auditorium of a psychiatric hospital in Canada.
+The series is designed for people with mental health problems, their families, and the general public.
+It features a mix of films to educate people and break down stereotypes and misconceptions about people with mental health and substance use problems.

 National Mental Health Information Center

 The Substance Abuse and Mental Health Services Administration's (SAMHSA) National Mental Health Information Center provides information about mental health for users of mental health services, their families, the general public, policy makers, providers, and the media.
 It has an array of publications available to the public at no-cost.

 Massachusetts General Hospital Department of Psychiatry Center for Mental Health and Media